 - To monitor the quality of care in contractual agency programs.

-- To assure coordination of mental health, mental retardation/ developmental disabilities, and alcohol and substance abuse services for Erie County residents.
+- To assure coordination of mental health, intellectual/developmental disabilities, and alcohol and substance abuse services for Erie County residents.

 - To fulfill the County's legal obligations and responsibilities for the operation of the Assisted Outpatient Treatment Program.